HappyHackingOrange/mazelib/README.md

 		std::cout << m.tostring() << std::endl;
 	}

 A generating algorithm is selected, the Prim's algorithm in this case, to generate a random maze which is 8 high and 16 wide.
-The maze should look something like this:
+The above code should print a maze which should look something like this below:

 	#################################
 	#.#...#.....#.#.#.....#.#.#.....#